datudar/data-prep-pipeline/README.md

 ### Implementation

 The pipeline reads in the data and performs a few basic preprocessing steps.
 First, the data is "upsampled" as it is intentionally imbalanced (i.e., there are only two examples of the positive class).
-Then, we feed the upsampled data through a pipeline which performs:
+Then, it is fed through a pipeline which performs:

-1. **feature selection**
+1. **imputation** of missing values
-2. **imputation** of missing values
+2. **feature engineering** by creating dummy variables, adding polynomial features, and adding interaction features
-3. **feature engineering** by creating dummy variables, adding polynomial features, and adding interaction features
+3. **transformation** using normalization scaling
-4. **transformation** using normalization scaling
+4. **feature selection** by placing a minimum requirement for the variability of the feature

 Finally, the pipeline outputs thirteen samples with sixteen features.
 The output, y and X, are now ready for further analysis.